ricomariani/CG-SQL-author/docs/user_guide/04_procedures_functions_control_flow.md

 end;
 ```

-Using `THEN NOTHING` allows the compiler to avoid emitting a useless
+Using `THEN NOTHING` allows the compiler to avoid emitting a useless `break` in
-`break` in the C code.
-Hence that choice is better/clearer than `when
+the C code.
+Hence, that choice is better/clearer than `when brush then leave;`.
-brush then leave;`

-Note that the presence of `_count` in the enum will not cause an error
+Note that the presence of `_count` in the enum will not cause an error in the
-in the above because it starts with `_`.
+above because it starts with `_`.

-The `C` output for this statement will be a direct mapping to a `C`
+The `C` output for this statement will be a `C` switch statement.
-switch statement.

 ### The TRY, CATCH, and THROW Statements